falcon71181/ToDo-rust/README.md

 - **Config Options**: Add configuration options to `todo/config`.
 - **Separate Function**: Create a separate function for managing configuration options.
 - **Use Colored Output**: Utilize colored output for better notifications.
-  #### In the future, additional features such as support for displaying line numbers and handling more command-line arguments may be added.
+  #### In the future, additional features such as support handling more command-line arguments may be added.

 ---